 Looking ahead, as we work towards the development of a provincial plan to end youth homelessness, we are calling on our government partners to ensure that some key elements are highlighted, as laid out by a A Way Home Canada and the Canadian Observatory on Homelessness.
 Reflective of our own approach to service delivery and programming, these key elements include:

 Systems Integration and Coordinated Access

 Addressing Educational and Employment Challenges

 Any plan must include a specific strategy for youth and emerging adults and address structural, systemic, family, and individual factors that lead to homelessness.

 Do you have an idea for a partnership, or your eye on a gap in services outside of St. John's?
 We'd love to hear from you.
-To get in touch directly, you can reach out to our Strategic Initiatives Coordinator anytime.
+To get in touch directly, you can reach out to our Manger of Strategic Initiatives anytime.